kevinjalbert/kevinjalbert.github.io/source/articles/2016-07-30-port-mapping-development-servers.md

 ---
 title: "Port Mapping Development Servers"

-teaser: |
-  As a developer its not uncommon to juggle multiple servers that interact with each other during development.
-Ensuring that each server has the correct port set while working off of `localhost` is a cumbersome and error prone issue. `port_map` is a ruby utility that provides a simple and almost automatic solution to this problem.
+description: "As a developer its not uncommon to juggle multiple servers that interact with each other during development.
+Ensuring that each server has the correct port set while working off of localhost is a cumbersome and error prone issue. port_map is a ruby utility that provides a simple and almost automatic solution to this problem."

 tags:
 - development
 - shell
 - ruby
 ---

 As a developer its not uncommon to juggle multiple servers that interact with each other during development.
 Ensuring that each server has the correct port set while working off of `localhost` is a cumbersome and error prone issue. [port_map](https://github.com/kevinjalbert/port_map) is a ruby utility that provides a simple and almost automatic solution to this problem.